mattermost/docs/source/deployment/sso-gitlab.rst

 To force all users to sign-up with SSO only, go to **System Console > Authentication > Email**, then set **Enable sign-in with email** to **false**.

-Alternatively, add this setting to the ``config.json`` file directly by locating the ``EmailSettings`` section, then set ``EnableSignUpWithEmail`` to ``false``.
+Alternatively, add this setting to the ``config.json`` file directly in the ``EmailSettings`` section and set ``EnableSignUpWithEmail`` to ``false``.
 You must save your changes and restart the Mattermost server.
 Users must change their sign-in method before they can sign in to Mattermost with GitLab.